-a) Inhibit the degradation of acetylcholine;

-b)Activate the destruction of acetylcholine;

-c)Stimulate the release of acetylcholine;

-d)Inhibit acetylcholine release.

-22. How do anticholinecterase drugs influence on the action of acetylcholine?

-- a)Potentiate; c) Make it shorter; - b)Suppress; d) Protract.
+- a) Inhibit the degradation of acetylcholine; - b) Activate the destruction of acetylcholine; - c) Stimulate the release of acetylcholine; - d) Inhibit acetylcholine release. - 22.
+How do anticholinecterase drugs influence the action of acetylcholine? a) Potentiate; b) Suppress; c) Make it shorter; d) Protract.

-23. Effect of anticholinesterase drugs on skeletal muscle are:
+23. Effects of anticholinesterase drugs on skeletal muscle are:

-a)Facilitation of the neuromuscular transmission;

-b)Interruption of the neuromuscular transmission;

-c) They do not act on neuromuscular transmission;

-d)Raising of the muscle tone;

-e)Reduction of the muscle tone;

-f) They do not act on the muscle tone.
+- a) Facilitation of neuromuscular transmission; - b) Interruption of neuromuscular transmission; - c) They do not act on neuromuscular transmission; - d) Raising of muscle tone; - e) Reduction of muscle tone; - f) They do not act on muscle tone.